Djibril Soumaré

-El Hadji Djibril Soumaré (born 7 January 2003) is a Senegalese professional footballer who plays as a defensive midfielder for EFL Championship club Sheffield United, on loan from Primeira Liga club Braga.
+El Hadji Djibril Soumaré (born 7 January 2003) is a Senegalese professional footballer who plays as a defensive midfielder for EFL Championship club Stoke City.

 Career

 Braga

-A youth product of the Senegalese club Sahel Atlantic FC, Soumaré was loaned to the Braga U19s for the 2021–22 season.
-On 3 June 2022, he formally transferred to Braga on a contract of 4 seasons, and was first assigned to their B-team.
-On 13 June 2013, he was promoted to Braga's senior team.
-He debuted with the senior Braga team in a 2–0 Taça de Portugal win over Rebordosa on 19 October 2023.
+A youth product of the Senegalese academy club Sahel Atlantic, Soumaré was loaned to the Braga U19s for the 2021–22 season.
+On 3 June 2022, he formally transferred to Braga on a four-year contract, and was first assigned to their B-team in Liga 3.
+In June 2023, he was promoted to Braga's senior team.
+He debuted with the senior Braga team in a 4–1 UEFA Champions League qualifier victory against Serbian side TSC on 15 August 2023.
+He played in a 2–0 Taça de Portugal win over Rebordosa on 19 October 2023.
 He made the matchday squad as Braga won the 2024 Taça da Liga final on 27 January 2024.

-Loan to National

-On 13 July 2024, Soumaré's contract with Braga was extended until 2028 and he was loaned to Nacional for the 2024–25 season.

-Loan to Sheffield United

-On August 4, 2025, Soumaré was loaned out to EFL Championship club Sheffield United for the 2025–26 season, with an obligation to buy if the Blades get promoted to the Premier League at the end of the season.
+In July 2024, Soumaré's contract with Braga was extended until 2028 and he was loaned to Primeira Liga rivals Nacional for the 2024–25 season.
+He played 25 times for the Madeira-based club, scoring once in a 3–1 victory against AVS.
+On 4 August 2025, Soumaré was loaned out to EFL Championship club Sheffield United for the 2025–26 season.
+Soumaré played 27 times for the Blades, as they finished in 13th position.

+Stoke City

+Soumaré joined Championship side Stoke City on 25 June 2026, signing a three-year contract.